 Why thicker one-layer coating can be more effective

 Many producers of end products, such as automobiles, want to decrease the number of coating stages to make the production more efficient.
 To achieve that new types of coatings are required, which can make thick enough layer with one spraying.
 A coating formulation supplier and producer, Covestro, has introduced a new technology for coating plastic parts with one layer only.
 There are several benefits to the method according to Covestro: It can decrease energy consumption by 15% and CO2 emissions by 10% compared to the current best practices.
 I can hardly argue; If you can save for instance 20% of the work hours, 30% of the coating, and improve the end performance, it is a no-brainer.
 The data are convincing.
 In “Durable Bridge Coatings” Eric S. Kline describes very well the challenges and opportunities related to coating bridges.
 The data presents a saving, compared to the “Gold standard” three coat system, of 0,50 USD/sq ft.
 When talking about bridges of the size of the Golden Gate and similar, the cost performance is more than evident.
-By using less top coats, there are also excellent opportunities to contribute to less stress on the environment.
+By using less number of coats, there are also excellent opportunities to contribute to less stress on the environment.
 The Society for Protective Coatings also presents the idea of a one-coating system as a way to reduce costs and painting time.

 So where does MFC fit into all this?
 Its effect on rheology is evident in two areas: